Pipe cold bending. Flexure depth with the main shaft.

-This article was written by users request, who wanted to calculate the section flexure depth with the main shaft to obtain the bent pipe with given parameters.
+This article was written by users' request to calculate the section flexure depth with the main shaft to obtain the bent pipe with given parameters.

-They are working similarly as you can see on the picture.
+They are working the way you can see in the picture.

 From my amateur point of view, this process looks like this